mdx-workshop/mdx-submissions21/paper.md

 <tr><th>Table 1.
 A comparison with original LaSAFT </th><th>Table 2.
 A comparison with other source separation models</th></tr>
 </td></tr> </table>

-Usually, the conditioned source separation models, which can separate all kinds of sources, show plausible performance compared to the single source separation model since the conditioned model learn generalized weights rather than source-specific weights to separate various sources.
+Usually, the conditioned source separation models, which can separate all kinds of sources, show plausible performance than the single source separation model; the conditioned model learns generalized weights for conducting all tasks in limited model complexity.
 Despite performance degradation, the conditioned source separation model is more attractive because of its applicability and efficiency.
 Table 2 shows whether the model is conditioned or not and its performance.
-The advanced LightSAFT-Net shows comparable performance despite the conditioned source separation model.
+The advanced LightSAFT-Net shows competitive performance despite the conditioned source separation model.
 Even the model shows a better performance than Demucs-HQ, a single-source separation model and another comparison of the MDX challenge.

 # Conclusion